ihr-it-projekt/DayZModsInfo/TBCarDealer/Readme.md

 - Admin
   - can reload configs and user data in game, that helps to support config changes without server restart
   - can add multiple independent dealer points
+  - can add car variations to car position, for example different colors or equipment
+  - can mark cars as premium cars so only premium users can buy them
+  - can add additional items to the car that increase the price of the car

 ## FAQ